Optical detection of single electron transport dynamics

 Using the common procedures for analyzing full counting data sets \cite{Gustavsson.2009}, the entire time trace is divided into slices of length $t$.
 In these slices, the number $N$ of tunneling events (either in or out) is determined to obtain the probability distribution $P_N(t)$.
 We then derive the cumulants $C_{m}(t)= \partial_z^m \ln {\cal M}(z,t)|_{z=0}$ from the generating function ${\cal M}(z,t)= \sum_{N=0}^\infty e^{Nz} P_N(t)$.
 The first cumulant $C_1(t)$ is the mean value, $C_2(t)$ the variance, and so forth.
-A selection of cumulants, ranging from $C_2(t)$ to $C_{25}(t)$ is shown in Fig.~\ref{fig3}\textbf{a} and \textbf{b} as a function of $t$ for $B=10$ T. The quality of our data matches the most extensive data taken by transport spectroscopy \cite{Flindt.2009}, and thus allows us to resolve several oscillations in the higher-order cumulants.
-We simulate the time dependence for the extreme cases of negligible spin relaxation, $\gamma_{\uparrow \downarrow}=0$ (dashed lines) and very fast spin relaxation, $\gamma_{\uparrow \downarrow}=\infty$ (solid lines), see also Supplementary Information.
-Good agreement is achieved for the latter case, for which the three-state model effectively reduces to a two-state configuration, with states 0 and 1 (see Fig.~\ref{fig2}\textbf{b}) as well as rates $\gamma_{01}=\gamma_{0 \uparrow}+\gamma_{0 \downarrow}$ for charging and $\gamma_\textrm{10}=\gamma_{\downarrow0}$ for discharging.
-The good agreement holds for all asymmetries $a=(\gamma_{10}-\gamma_{01})/(\gamma_{10}+\gamma_{01})$ of the charging and discharging rates, as depicted in Fig.~\ref{fig3}\textbf{c} (solid lines) in the limit of large $t$, for which the cumulants are given by \cite{Gustavsson.2006} $C_2/C_1 = (1+a^2)/2, \, C_3/C_1 = (1+3a^4)/4$ and $C_4/C_1 = (1+a^2 -9a^4 +15a^6)/8 \, ,$ as typically found in the context of gate-defined quantum dots with fast spin-relaxation rates~\cite{Hanson.2005}.
+A selection of cumulants, ranging from $C_2(t)$ to $C_{25}(t)$ is shown in Fig.~\ref{fig3}(a) and (b) as a function of $t$ for $B=10$ T. We resolve several oscillations in the higher-order cumulants.
+While their rich structure pretends to convey increasing specific information about the underlying stochastic system, their appearance has been shown to be a universal feature instead.
+Nevertheless, we can use the higher-order cumulants to demonstrate that the quality of our data matches the most extensive data taken by transport spectroscopy \cite{Flindt.2009}.
+We simulate the time dependence for the extreme cases of negligible spin relaxation, $\gamma_{\uparrow \downarrow}=0$ (dashed lines) and very fast spin relaxation, $\gamma_{\uparrow \downarrow}=\infty$ (solid lines), see also Supplemental Material \cite{PRLSuppl3.2019}.
+Good agreement is achieved for the latter case, for which the three-state model effectively reduces to a two-state configuration, with states 0 and 1 (see Fig.~\ref{fig2}(b)) as well as rates $\gamma_{01}=\gamma_{0 \uparrow}+\gamma_{0 \downarrow}$ for charging and $\gamma_\textrm{10}=\gamma_{\downarrow0}$ for discharging.
+The good agreement holds for all asymmetries $a=(\gamma_{10}-\gamma_{01})/(\gamma_{10}+\gamma_{01})$ of the charging and discharging rates, as depicted in Fig.~\ref{fig3}(c) (solid lines) in the limit of large $t$, for which the cumulants are given by \cite{Gustavsson.2006} $C_2/C_1 = (1+a^2)/2, \, C_3/C_1 = (1+3a^4)/4$ and $C_4/C_1 = (1+a^2 -9a^4 +15a^6)/8 \, ,$ as typically found in the context of gate-defined quantum dots with fast spin-relaxation rates~\cite{Hanson.2005}.